ReadyResearchers/SeQure/README.md

 ![Number of tries](img/tries_prompt.png)

-the output above demonstrates if the scripts were not able to work meaning that the field themselves either do not exist entirely and/or the script entered did not work due to input sanitization.
+The output above demonstrates if the scripts were not able to work meaning that the field themselves either do not exist entirely and/or the script entered did not work due to input sanitization.
 If the script is able to send to the owner's email, then the input fields are not sanitized correctly.
 If this is the case, then the Wordpress user needs to update their plugin to a more recent version of that specific plugin.
 On the other hand, if the input fields were properly sanitized then that means that the input fields will not allow the script to be sent to the owner making that version of a plugin safe to use.

-## For WordPress Plugin Users!